 Premier Doug Ford has promised to look at reforming Ontario’s negligence laws with respect to joint and several liability.
-The reason for this promise is a concern by small municipalities that they might be found responsible for a large court judgement even when their responsibility for a claim might be very small in comparison.
+The reason for this promise is a concern by small municipalities that they might be found responsible for a large court judgment even when their responsibility for a claim might be very small in comparison.

 Is there anything to be concerned about here?
 Yes, lots, but not what the municipalities are concerned about.